Workflow: Visium HD cell-level

 SpotSweeper

-SpotSweeper determines outliers based on low log-library size, few uniquely detected features, or a high mitochondrial fraction compared to their surrounding neighborhood:
+SpotSweeper identifies outliers based on low log-library size, a low number of uniquely detected features, or a high mitochondrial fraction relative to the surrounding neighborhood:

 vhdsub <- localOutliers(vhdsub, metric="sum", direction="lower", log=TRUE)